-In this brief review of Gestalt Therapy the topics discussed are, essential concepts, the therapeutic process, the techniques, the uses of the therapy, and some critiques.
-Firstly it’s important to understand, Gestalt Therapy is rooted in the belief that people have problems, because they are lacking and in need of wholeness, integration, and balance.
+In this brief overview of Gestalt Therapy Techniques the main topics discussed will be, essential concepts, the therapeutic process, the techniques, it’s uses of the therapy, and some critiques.
+Firstly it’s important to understand, Gestalt Therapy is rooted in the common belief that people have problems.
+Their problems being they are lacking and in need of wholeness, integration, and balance.
 Gestalt therapists believe this may happen because of the individual’s unawareness of their own feelings, bodies, and other people.

 Polarities are the inner conflict all individuals face throughout life.
 In other words, Polarities are two extremes on the spectrum.
 A great example would be: funny vs. serious, Asian vs. Mexican, or independent vs. dependent.
 Polarities can also be outward as well with the key concept being that both sides need to be integrated into itself.
-Gestalt therapists believe that ideally, everyone is centered, and that one will know which side to give attention to, achieving a balance between the two sides.
+Gestalt therapists believe that ideally, everyone is centered, and that one will know which side to give attention to.
+This is key to achieving a balance between the two sides.

 Contact on the other hand is an awareness of what is happening in the here and now and going with the flow of things.
 The boundaries are the lines between individuals, either connecting people or separating them.
 Support comes from the individual, from within, the environment, and other people.
 “In Gestalt Therapy the term anxiety occurs when we feel that we do not or will not have the support we need.
 Perls notes that anxiety comes especially from preoccupation with future events that we fear we can’t handle” (Day, 2007).

 NorthStar Counseling & Therapy, has therapists that believe the style of Gestalt Therapy can be very useful for particular clients.
-Especially due to the fact it’s spectrum in practice can be so broad, there is still a potential for its’ use in the modern clinic.
+Especially due to the fact it’s spectrum in practice can be so broad.
+Therefore we believe in its potential for use in the modern day clinic.